cobianzo/wordpress-boilerplate/README.md

 	Push changes
 - Place deploy.php with FTP in your stage server and check the deployment http:/your-stage-server.com/deploy.php?sat=your-token-string
 - Create the database in your server
+- move to a safe folder (your deskrop, for ex) wp-config.php and load-latest-db.php in your local, commit it to delete from github
 - Make sure wp-config is in gitignore (to make exclude it).
+And make gitignore work.

+	- make
 	- set up wp-config.php
 	- change replacements in load-latest-db.php